The Faithful Contributor’s Handbook

 - The texture to be used in any public or development version of Faithful.

-- The texture to be used directly or in a modified state in other projects under Faithful’s administration (Faithful Dungeons, Faithful Tweaks/Add-ons etc.)
+- The texture to be used directly or in a modified state in other projects under the Faithful project.
+(Classic Faithful, Faithful Tweaks/Add-ons etc.)

 - The texture to be used in/as a base for other textures meant for Faithful.